rothgov/components/colours-accessibility.md

 ---
-title: Colour - Accessibility
+title: Colours - Accessibility
 layout: default
 ---

-# Colour / Accessibility
+# Colours / Accessibility

 All of the Councils services and publications should meet accessibility standards, including thoise for colour contrast.